Transient Stability of Droop-Controlled Inverter Networks with Operating Constraints: Proof of Lemmas and

 \begin{IEEEbiography}[{ }]{Saber Jafarpour}(M'16) is a Postdoctoral researcher with the Mechanical Engineering Department and the Center for Control, Dynamical Systems and Computation at the University of California, Santa Barbara.
 He received his Ph.D. in 2016 from the Department of Mathematics and Statistics at Queen's University.
 His research interests include analysis of network systems with application to power grids and geometric control theory. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Francesco Bullo}(S'95-M'99-SM'03-F'10) is a Professor with the Mechanical Engineering Department and the Center for Control, Dynamical Systems and Computation at the University of California, Santa Barbara.
 He was previously associated with the University of Padova (Laurea degree in Electrical Engineering, 1994), the California Institute of Technology (Ph.D. degree in Control and Dynamical Systems, 1999), and the University of Illinois.
+He served on the editorial boards of IEEE, SIAM, and ESAIM journals and as IEEE CSS President.
 His research interests focus on network systems and distributed control with application to robotic coordination, power grids and social networks.
-He is the coauthor of ``Geometric Control of Mechanical Systems'' (Springer, 2004) and ``Distributed Control of Robotic Networks'' (Princeton, 2009); his ``Lectures on Network Systems'' (CreateSpace, 2018) is available on his website.
-He received best paper awards for his work in IEEE Control Systems, Automatica, SIAM Journal on Control and Optimization, IEEE Transactions on Circuits and Systems, and IEEE Transactions on Control of Network Systems.
-He is a Fellow of IEEE, IFAC, and SIAM.
-He served on the editorial boards of IEEE, SIAM, and ESAIM journals, and as 2018 IEEE CSS President. \end{IEEEbiography}
+He is the coauthor of “Geometric Control of Mechanical Systems” (Springer, 2004), “Distributed Control of Robotic Networks” (Princeton, 2009), and “Lectures on Network Systems” (Kindle Direct Publishing, 2020, v1.4).
+He is a Fellow of IEEE, IFAC, and SIAM. \end{IEEEbiography}